Principle of Multiple Point Criticality in Multi-Scalar Dark Matter Models: Introduction

 \section{Introduction}

 The discovery of the standard model (SM) Higgs boson~\cite{Chatrchyan:2012xdj,Aad:2012gk}, the only known elementary scalar particle, has been the main result of the Large Hadron Collider physics program.
 Remarkably, the measured Higgs boson mass was actually predicted with a good accuracy already in 1995~\cite{Froggatt:1995rt} by applying the principle of multiple point criticality (PMPC)~\cite{Bennett:1993pj,Bennett:1996vy,Bennett:1996hx} to the Higgs boson effective potential.
 Today the SM Higgs criticality has been studied to three-loop accuracy, indicating that the present data prefers a meta-stable Higgs vacuum sufficiently close to criticality~\cite{Buttazzo:2013uya}.\footnote{This statement depends most strongly on the precise value of the top quark Yukawa coupling, as the critical point remains within $3\sigma$ uncertainty of $y_t$.
 Since $y_t$ is not a directly measured quantity, the systematic uncertainty related to its derivation from collider top mass measurements may be presently underestimated~\cite{Corcella:2019tgt}.} This fact is the most interesting unexplained experimental outcome of collider physics so far.
+The PMPC has also been applied to explain dark matter with only the SM particle content \cite{Froggatt:2005js, Froggatt:2014tua, Froggatt:2005fk}.

 Within the SM, there is no explanation as to why the SM parameters -- the gauge, Yukawa and scalar quartic couplings -- must take values leading to the Higgs criticality.
 Therefore, in the original proposal~\cite{Froggatt:1995rt}, the existence of multiple degenerate vacua was argued to be analogous to the simultaneous existence of multiple phases in thermodynamics.
 This statement is purely empirical and cannot follow solely from the SM physics, nevertheless it may have some support from statistical systems in solid state physics~\cite{Volovik:2003hn}.
 To derive the PMPC from fundamental physical principles, Higgs criticality has been attributed to the proposed asymptotic safety of quantum gravity~\cite{Shaposhnikov:2009pv}.
 More recently Dvali~\cite{Dvali:2011wk} revived the old argument by Zeldovich~\cite{Zeldovich:1974py,Kobzarev:1974cp} that physical systems with multiple vacua must all be degenerate because of the consistency of quantum field theory -- tunneling from a Minkowski vacuum to a lower one must be exponentially fast as in any theory possessing ghosts.
 The Zeldovich-Dvali argument contradicts Coleman's semi-classical computation in the Euclidian space that the formation of vacuum bubbles is exponentially slow~\cite{Coleman:1977py}, and has also been challenged by studies of different physical systems~\cite{Garriga:2011we}.
 However, attempts to generalize Coleman's computation to the realistic case with zero-mass vacuum bubbles, which is the origin of the divergence, have failed and the Zeldovich-Dvali argument has not been disproved~\cite{Gross:2020tph}.
 Altogether, the underlying fundamental physics behind the PMPC remains presently unclear: we accept it on empirical grounds.